surifirstpin/biplus_documentation/docs/Views.md

 **Drill has different actions for dimensions and measures:**

 - When **drilling on a dimension,** the new query filters on the drilled value.
-For example, if you click on country name it willl show the state and branchcode assigned
+For example, if you click on country name it willl show the state and branchcode assigned to the c
 ```
 {
 			"name": "BRANCHCODE",